-The Korean language uses many loan words from English, one of them being ‘TV’.
+The Korean language has a lot of vocabulary and uses many loan words from English, one of them being ‘TV’.
 This makes it exceptionally easy to learn how to say ‘TV’ in Korean.
 However, the pronunciation can be a bit tricky!

 Not to worry, we’ll help you with that with explanation and audio.
 Also we have included plenty of example sentences so you can start using it right away.

 So then, let’s fire up the remote control and get right to it!